-NOTE: Certain services may not require prior authorization when it is determined that this is the secondary plan.
-Contact customer service before any services are rendered to determine if such services require prior authorization.
-In the event that a later determination finds that this is the primary plan, any services that were obtained without prior authorization while this Medical Benefit Plan was administering benefits as a secondary plan will not require prior authorization as would be required under a primary plan.
+Note: Certain services may not require precertification when it is determined that this is the secondary plan.
+Contact customer service before any services are rendered to determine if such services require precertification.
+In the event that a later determination finds that this is the primary plan, any services that were obtained without precertification while this Medical Benefit Plan was administering benefits as a secondary plan will not require precertification as would be required under a primary plan.